Is an Online Psychology Program for You?

-While online programs often share the same tuition rates as their on-campus equivalents, distance learners can save money in other ways.
+While online programs often share similar tuition rates as on-campus programs, distance learners can save money in other ways.
 Some schools offer online students in-state tuition rates in online programs, regardless of their location.
-If you can study intensively, you may save by opting for a program offering a flat tuition rate, rather than charging per credit.
 You may also be able to save in other areas such as childcare, transportation, and room and board.
 Other factors to consider in cost comparisons include:

 - Choosing a public school rather than a private school

 - Free or discounted laptops and internet access